 Where Write Smarter: Feel Better differs is that between writing blocks students engage in facilitated discussions with their peers about the challenges of the PhD experience including topics like dealing with rejections of manuscripts by journals, balancing career goals and family needs, having difficult conversations with supervisors and staying motivated.
 These sessions are designed to build social support networks, provide opportunities for students to discuss their problems and seek solutions alongside their peers, and provide a means of encouraging students to be proactive about managing their mental health.

 An important aspect of the program is the destigmatisation of experiencing stress, anxiety or other mental health issues.
-The groups are led and delivered by volunteer PhD students and the discussions which take place during the sessions are on topics identified by the students themselves.
+The groups are led and facilitated by PhD students and the discussions which take place during the sessions are on topics identified by the students themselves.
+Our facilitators all receive mental health first aid training, program materials which were developed in consultation with a psychologist, training in facilitation and have regular contact with a member of staff at their host university.

 Write Smarter: Feel Better was developed by the Cooperative Research Centre (CRC) for Mental Health.
 Karra Harrington and Melanie Carew conceived of, and developed, the program and contributed to the uptake of the program by others.
 Edith Drajkopyl provided branding and marketing support and contributed to uptake of the program by others.
 Sabine Bird provided support and advice regarding inclusive design during the pilot phase.
 We wish to thank and acknowledge all PhD students involved in the CRC for Mental Health trial.